-- (a) allowed as a deduction against income in any year of assessment; - (b) accounted for under paragraph 5(1)(a) or 6(1)(b)(i) of the Second Schedule; or - (c) taken into account in determining the amounts exempt under section 10C. - 73.
+- (a) allowed as a deduction against income in any year of assessment; - (b) accounted for under paragraph 5(1)(a) or 6(1)(b)(i) of the Second Schedule; or - (c) taken into account in determining the amounts exempt under section 10C. - 77.
 This resulting amount, being the excess contributions carried forward plus the contributions in the current year, qualifies for deduction when the taxpayer's taxable income is determined for the year of assessment (period in the year of death of the taxpayer).
-This excess is then deemed to be a contribution made in that year. - 74.
-This deduction is then limited by section 11F(2)(a) the R350 000; 27,5% and taxable income limit. - 75.
+This excess is then deemed to be a contribution made in that year. - 78.
+This deduction is then limited by section 11F(2)(a) the R350 000; 27,5% and taxable income limit. - 79.
 This begs the question, does the section 11F deduction, with respect to the excess contributions, work on first in first out basis?
-This is relevant where there was an excess amount on 1 March 2016. - 76.
-Submission: It should be clarified that the section applies to actual contributions made after 1 March 2016 and does not include deemed contributions (under section 11F). - 77.
-The principle, relevant to the draft amendment, is that it is only once SARS issued an assessment (for the period of assessment until date of death), that the amount that did not rank for a deduction against the person's income in terms of section 11F will become known.
+This is relevant where there was an excess amount on 1 March 2016. - 80.
+Submission: It should be clarified that the section applies to actual contributions made after 1 March 2016 and does not include deemed contributions (under section 11F). - 81.
+The principle, relevant to the draft amendment, is that it is only once SARS issued an assessment (for the period of assessment until date of death), that the amount that did not rank for a deduction against the person's income in terms of section 11F will become known. - 82.
+When the fund makes application for the tax to be withheld, SARS will only take the excess amount as reflected on the latest IT34 into account as a deduction.
+The same applies on assessment.
+The contributions made during the year that exceeds the limits, is not taken into account.